 |N||- The number of positron events to be saved in the run.|

 These are only a few examples to get you started, however, you can find a full list of available commands can be found in the complete LEM AutoRun Documentation.
 Alternatively, you may want to have a look at old autorun scripts for more examples or templates.

 This chapter presents a detailed description for preparing and mounting a sample for a LE-μSR experiment.
-An inexperienced user will be assisted by his local contact through this process.
-The preparation of sample change should start well in advance of the planned change, since it involves gluing the sample on an aluminium plate which requires a few hours (preferably 6h) to dry before introducing it into the ultra high vacuum (UHV) system of the LE-μSR apparatus.
-Please use appropriate UHV compatible gloved during this whole process to avoid contamination of your sample or any other components that will go into the UHV sample chamber.
+An inexperienced user will be assisted by her/his local contact throughout this process.
+The preparation of sample change should start well in advance of the planned change, since it involves gluing the sample on an aluminium plate which requires a few hours (preferably 6h) to dry before introducing it into the UHV beam line of the LE-μSR apparatus.
+Please use appropriate UHV compatible gloved during this whole process to avoid contamination of your sample or any other components that go into the UHV sample chamber.
 Below, we provide a detailed description of the process.

 The sample can be either glued or clamped onto the sample plate.
 Only relatively large circular samples can be clamped.
 To achieve good thermal contact between the sample and the sample plate, we recommend using silver paint to glue the sample.
 The silver pain will be provided by your local contact.
-Alternatively, you may use Apiezon N grease, but be aware that we recommend against that.
-For a detailed comparison between different glues see section 8.1.
+Alternatively, you may use Apiezon N grease in special cases, but this is not recommended for measurements requiring high or low temperatures.
+For a detailed comparison between different glues see section 9.1.